TomPn/QRCode_Menu/README.md

 This is a **full stack** application that manages customers' orders for a local restuarant.
 The website was deployed on **Sep 2022** and has been used since then.

-Frontend Tech Stack: Javascript, HTML, CSS
+Frontend: Javascript, HTML, CSS

-Backend Tech Stack: PHP
+Backend: PHP

 Database: MySQL Database